 Some PhD students also choose to audit masters modules taught by their supervisors where appropriate, though this is not compulsory, nor does it involve any formal assessment.

 Part-time students are expected to attend some face-to-face meetings in the school during the course of their PhD.
 Although most supervision meetings can be held via Skype etc, students are asked to attend the induction sessions during welcome week if possible, and have their first supervision meeting and at least one supervision a year face-to-face with their supervisory team.

-Part-time students are required to attend/take part in all required research training, attend PG seminars where possible and one PGR symposium over the period of their registration.
+Part-time students are required to take part in all required research training, attend postgraduate seminars where possible, and one postgraduate researcher (PGR) symposium over the period of their registration.
 Wherever possible the final viva examination will be face-to-face.

 A PhD thesis should not normally exceed 100,000 words in length.
 It is expected that the creative element would usually comprise 50,000-70,000 words.
 The critical analysis component will normally be 15,000-30,000 words in length.